List of Left Behind characters: Tyrola ("T") Mark Delanty

-Tyrola Mark Delanty became a believer and a member of the Tribulation Force.
-He was in charge of the airstrip that Ken Ritz had used.
-Rayford Steele met him when the plague of locusts struck, attacking all unbelievers.
-T also helped Buck Williams and Chaim Rosenzweig escape from Israel on a plane that crashes in Greece, killing him.
+Tyrola Mark Delanty becomes a believer and a member of the Tribulation Force.
+He is in charge of the airstrip that Ken Ritz had used.
+Rayford Steele meets him when the plague of locusts strikes, attacking all unbelievers.
+T also helps Buck Williams and Chaim Rosenzweig escape from Israel on a plane that crashes in Greece, killing him.

 Hattie Durham

-Before the Rapture, Hattie was a senior flight attendant, young and beautiful, working for Pan-Continental Airlines.
-She seemed to be attracted to Pan-Con pilot Rayford Steele, perhaps wanting an affair with him.
-Late into the night, it was stated halfway to London from O'Hare, many awake to find that loved ones and others have vanished, leaving behind everything material, ranging from clothes and hearing aids to tooth fillings.
-Terrified from the events, Hattie informs Rayford about the event, thinking he does not know what has just happened.
-When they return to Chicago, Hattie begs Rayford to stay with her, but he refused, wanting to check on his family.
+Before the Rapture, Hattie Durham is a senior flight attendant, young and beautiful, working for Pan-Continental Airlines.
+She seems to be attracted to Pan-Con pilot Rayford Steele, perhaps wanting an affair with him.
+Late into the night, halfway to London from O'Hare, many awake to find that loved ones and others have vanished, leaving behind everything material, ranging from clothes and hearing aids to tooth fillings.
+Terrified by the events, Hattie informs Rayford about the event, thinking he does not know what has just happened.
+When they return to Chicago, Hattie begs Rayford to stay with her, but he refuses, wanting to check on his family.
 A few days later she arrives at his house, pleading for him to come with her, but he tells her he found what he was missing, Jesus Christ, and that the disappearances was the Rapture.
 However, she declines, thinking he has gone crazy after losing his wife and son, and leaves without him.

-Hattie, who convinced Buck to introduce her to Nicolae Carpathia, eventually becomes Carpathia's personal secretary, and later his lover.
+Hattie, who convinces Buck to introduce her to Nicolae Carpathia, eventually becomes Carpathia's personal secretary, and later his lover.
 Rayford and the other members of the Tribulation Force attempt to convince her that Carpathia is evil, but she refuses to listen.
 After becoming pregnant with Nicolae's child and being engaged to him, Carpathia attempts to poison her, but the child takes the brunt of the poison and dies.
 Hattie is eventually sent to the Belgium Facility for Female Rehabilitation (BFFR, or "Buffer") when Carpathia realizes she would be a liability to him.
 She is rescued by members of the Tribulation Force.
 She is then convinced of the truth of God's Word, and she becomes a devout Christian.
 She is eventually killed by Leon Fortunato, who calls down a bolt of lightning to vaporize her.

 Hattie is resurrected at the Glorious Appearing of Jesus Christ, to the great delight of Rayford and the rest of God's followers.
-She is awarded a crown from Jesus Himself, who praises her for her bravery in the face of certain death.
+She is awarded a crown from Jesus himself, who praises her for her bravery in the face of certain death.
 She also appears briefly in Kingdom Come, as she is among those present at Mac McCullum's thousandth birthday party and is assumedly with the rest of the Trib Force as they gather to watch the end of the Millennium.
 Hattie is played by Chelsea Noble in the films, Nicky Whelan in the 2014 film, and Kathryn Kohut in Left Behind: Rise of the Antichrist.